Generic Name: bosentan

 - are pregnant, plan to become pregnant, or become pregnant during Tracleer treatment.
 Tracleer can cause serious birth defects.
 All females should read the birth defects section of "What is the most important information I should know about Tracleer?"

-- take one of these medicines:
+- take any of these medicines:

-- glyburide used for diabetes
+- glyburide used to treat diabetes

 What should I tell my healthcare provider before taking Tracleer?